shivpvtel/Astro401homework1/README.md

 plt.show()
 ```

 (2).
-(20 points) Use your favorite plotting program to plot vectors (for the effective acceleration) and contours (for the effective potential) for the cases where m1 = 3, m2 = 1, d=1andm1 =100,m2 =1,d=1.
+(20 points) Use your favorite plotting program to plot vectors (for the effective acceleration) and contours (for the effective potential) for the cases where m1 = 3, m2 = 1, d = 1 and m1 = 100 , m2 = 1, d = 1.

  For this question im going to be using Matplotlib.
+ Using the code below, I plotted both cases:
+    Case 1: m1 = 3,   m2 = 1, d = 1
+    Case 2: m1 = 100, m2 = 1, d = 1

 ``` python
 ########### Libraries ############
 import numpy as np